nix-community/NUR/README.md

 Also without coordination multiple overlays could easily introduce dependency cycles.

+## Why are my NUR packages not updating?
+With every build triggered via the URL hook all repositories will be evaluated.Only if the evaluation does not contain errors the repository revision for the user is updated.
+Typical evaluation errors are in the meta data of a derivation like a wrong license attribute.

+You can find out if your evaluation succeeded by checking the [latest travis build job]( https://travis-ci.com/github/nix-community/NUR/ ).

 ## Contact

 You can chat with us on IRC in channel [#nixos-nur](https://webchat.freenode.net/?url=irc%3A%2F%2Firc.freenode.net%2Fnixos-nur).